Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 - Rustproof paint

-Use the 4 metals sheets that you bought for the sides and weld them in a rectangular shape.
+Use the four metal sheets that you bought for the sides and weld them in a rectangular shape.
 Make sure you seal the seams properly.
 Now place the metal sheet of the base on top and weld the edges.

 5. Firewood Rack